530 Traditional undergrads, 6% male, 94% female; 16 states

 Internships and clinical placements are an intrinsic part of a CNR education.
 Some recent placements include: Catholic Charities, HBO, Human Rights Watch, Urban Home Ownership, JP Morgan Chase, , NBC TV, ABC TV, CBS Sports, Fitness Magazine, Museum of Modern Art, NYC Board of Education, White Plains Hospital, Sloan-Kettering Cancer Center, The Guggenheim Museum, The Today Show, WVOX, Spanish Broadcasting System, NYC Board of Education, MTV Network, BronxNet, Time Warner Book Group, NYC Metropolitan Transit Authority and the United Nations.

 The Honors Program provides an enhanced learning experience and community for the most academically engaged students.
 The Honors Program joins the very best students with faculty in small seminars that emphasize active learning.
 Honors students also participate in independent research projects.
 At CNR, exceptional students enjoy freedom in the direction of their research and take responsibility for their own education.

-The College of New Rochelle has been named to the President’s Higher Education Community Service Honor Roll for the last four years.
+The College of New Rochelle has been named to the President’s Higher Education Community Service Honor Roll for the last five years.
 Service includes Midnight Runs to New York City to help the homeless, serve meals at the local soup kitchen, work with Habitat for Humanity, teach ESL, and volunteer with senior citizens.
 CNR students also take annual international and domestic service trips to spend a week serving those in need.

 The Study Abroad Program is an important element among our campus offerings, allowing our students the opportunity to experience life abroad and completely immerse themselves in a foreign culture.
 The Russel and Deborah Taylor Foundation may fund up to half the cost for qualified students in study abroad programs.
 This helps to ensure that a diverse group of our students may participate.